Verve Therapeutics Announces P - GuruFocus.com

 Forward-Looking Statements

 Statements in this press release about future expectations, plans and prospects, as well as any other statements regarding matters that are not historical facts, may constitute “forward-looking statements” within the meaning of The Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to, statements relating to the size of the anticipated public offering and the grant to the underwriters of an option to purchase additional shares.
+These statements include, but are not limited to, statements relating to the anticipated closing date of the public offering.
 The words “anticipate,” “believe,” “continue,” “could,” “estimate,” “expect,” “intend,” “may,” “plan,” “potential,” “predict,” “project,” “should,” “target,” “will,” “would” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the uncertainties related to market conditions and the completion of the public offering on the anticipated terms or at all and other factors discussed in the “Risk Factors” section of the preliminary prospectus supplement to be filed with the SEC, Verve’s Quarterly Report on Form 10-Q filed with the SEC on May 10, 2022, and the risks described in other filings that Verve may make with the SEC.
+Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the uncertainties related to market conditions and the completion of the public offering on the anticipated terms or at all and other factors discussed in the “Risk Factors” section of the preliminary prospectus supplement filed with the SEC on July 20, 2022, Verve’s Quarterly Report on Form 10-Q filed with the SEC on May 10, 2022, and the risks described in other filings that Verve may make with the SEC.
 Any forward-looking statements contained in this press release speak only as of the date hereof, and Verve specifically disclaims any obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise.

 Investor Contact